documentationfor yFiles for HTML 3.0.0.1

 Predefined arrows

 An arrow’s size and color are independent of the edge.
-Using an edge stroke other than the default most likely requires to use a non-default arrow configuration, too.
+If you use an edge stroke other than the default, you most likely also need a non-default arrow configuration.

 A thick orange edge with the default arrow (above) and a configured arrow (below)